sayed725/sayed725/README.md

 ###

-<p align="center">I am a passionate Frontend Web Developer specializing in building responsive, user-centric web applications using modern technologies like React,Next Js HTML, CSS, and JavaScript.
+<p align="center">I am a passionate Frontend Web Developer specializing in building responsive, user-centric web applications using modern technologies like React, Next Js, Tailwind CSS, and JavaScript, TypeScript.
 I focus on writing clean, maintainable code and delivering seamless user experiences.
 With a commitment to continuous learning, I stay updated with industry trends to bring innovative solutions to every project.
 I thrive in collaborative environments and aim to contribute to impactful digital solutions.</p>

 ###